plausible/docs/docs/your-plausible-experience.md

 ## Opt out from counting your own visits

 When you're working on your site, you might not want to record your own visits and page views.
 Here's [how to opt out and exclude yourself from your analytics](excluding.md).

+## Serve the script as a first party connection from your domain name

+If you're concerned about adblockers and their impact on the accuracy of your stats, we offer a way to proxy our script.
+See [full details here](/proxy/introduction.md).

 Now you're ready to start exploring your [fast loading, ethical and actionable Plausible Analytics dashboard](https://plausible.io/sites).